Your personality predicts your fighting style

 Most couples assume their fights are random.
 Or they blame stress, or timing, or one bad comment that spiraled.
 But research on personality and conflict tells a different story.
 Your fights follow patterns, and those patterns map directly to specific personality traits.

-Personality psychology uses five broad dimensions to describe how people differ.
-Each one creates predictable friction points in relationships.
+Personality psychology uses five broad dimensions to describe how people differ β the Big Five model originally developed by Goldberg (1992) and expanded by Costa and McCrae (1992).
+Each dimension creates predictable friction points in relationships.

 Agreeableness determines who brings up problems and how.
 Low agreeableness means direct, sometimes blunt.
 High agreeableness means avoiding confrontation until the pressure builds.
 Mismatched couples look like this: one partner keeps raising issues, the other keeps deflecting, and eventually the agreeable one explodes because they've been swallowing frustration for weeks.

 Extraversion mismatches show up in how couples spend weekends.
 One wants to see people, one wants to recharge alone.
-This fight often gets framed as 'you don't want to spend time with my friends' or 'you never want to stay home,' but it's really just different optimal stimulation levels.
+This fight often gets framed as "you don't want to spend time with my friends" or "you never want to stay home," but it's really just different optimal stimulation levels.
+The extraverted partner isn't needy.
+The introverted partner isn't antisocial.
+Their brains are wired to seek different amounts of social input, and neither can change that wiring through willpower.

 Attachment style has become the internet's favorite relationship framework.
 Everyone's either anxious, avoidant, or secure, and every relationship problem gets filtered through that lens.